The Politics of Climate Change

 - will harm them personally – 43%

 Until more people think climate change is impacting them personally then we won’t see the political will necessary to do something about it.
+Just like we need to change our strategy for dealing with our adversaries like China, we need to change our strategy on how we are dealing with the climate.
 We know what will happen if we stay on our current trajectory and continue to contribute to global temperatures increasing.

 - Storms will get worse.
 Hurricanes and floods will destroy homes, roads and critical infrastructure that took time to build and will take even longer to rebuild.
 While some places will see more rain, other places will experience worse drought.
 When air gets hotter, it sucks up more water from soil and plants.